Sunday Assembly Brighton – Green Green Biomass of Home – Sunday 12th July 2026

 Spring is finally rolling around, and there are some changes afoot.
 We love running Sunday Assembly Brighton, and are grateful for everyone who contributes, whether by volunteering, baking, or simply showing up.

-We’re excited to see you again in May, and please, if you enjoy Sunday Assembly, we really could use a few extra heads, hearts, and hands (preferably still attached to willing volunteers) to help us keep this community going.
+We’re excited to see you again in July, and please, if you enjoy Sunday Assembly, we really could use a few extra heads, hearts, and hands (preferably still attached to willing volunteers) to help us keep this community going.

 Amy, Leon & Robert on behalf of Sunday Assembly Brighton